MaaremeApapa/MaaremeApapa.github.io/_posts/2020-09-01-loan-prediction-post .md

 </div>

+### Conclusion
-### In this project, we have successfully built a predictive model from scratch for loan approval.
+### We have been able to successfully build a predictive model for loan approval.
 We were able to save our trained model.
 We also re-used our model at a later time and saw that it performed as expected.
-In a future project we might look at using this model in the backend of an online form using django or flask.